 By Deanna Baker

-But right now you could do other types of transcription work such as: Police department audio tapes can be transcribed; doctor’s notes and other medical records can be transcribed; District Attorney's offices need courtroom audio/video tapes transcribed; authors who dictate instead of write can use student reporters; or try scoping or working in a local reporter/captioner office.
+Right now you could do other types of transcription work such as: Police department audiotapes can be transcribed; doctors' notes and other medical records can be transcribed; district attorneys' offices need courtroom audiotapes and/or videotapes transcribed; authors who dictate instead of write can use student reporters; or try scoping or working in a local reporter/captioner office.

-I would also suggest the NCRA mentor program as well as the forum that is packed full of information.
+I would also suggest the NCRA Virtual Mentor Program.
 Thank you for your question!

 Deanna Baker, FAPR, RMR, is from Flagstaff, Ariz.
 If you have a question about captioning, you can ask her at email@example.com.